fzipp/canvas/README.md

-The `ListenAndServe` function initializes the canvas server and takes the following arguments: the network address with the port number to bind to, a run function, and zero or more options, such as the canvas size in pixels, or a title for the browser tab.
+The `ListenAndServe` function initializes the canvas server and takes the following arguments: the network address with the port number to bind to, a run function, and an options structure, that configures various aspects such as the canvas size in pixels, or a title for the browser tab.

 The `run` function is called when a client connects to the server.
 This is the entry point for drawing.